fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 Section 3.3.2 of {{RFC7583}} documents the timeline for this method.

-Since the CSK is also used to sign the zone, the timing of the Double-DS method need to be adjusted.
+Since the CSK is also used to sign the zone, the timing of the Double-DS method needs to be adjusted.

 The inoperable CSK and all RRSIGs it created MUST remain in the zone.